FUTURE OF RACQUETBALL (FOR) - SAVING COURTS PROFITABLY!

 Here’s what you––state associations/members/players––can do to help.

-- Read the Club Insider articles; we hope you like them.
+- Read the article (we hope you like it)!

-- Print the articles and take them (or forward them electronically) to the club owners/managers in your states.
-(To further assist, read our companion piece that shares more about Wanda and Brian’s perspectives, techniques, and ideas about racquetball programming at their clubs:
+- Print the article and take it (or forward it electronically) to the club owners/managers in your states.

-- Schedule a face-to-face appointment and ensure they know about the court programming materials available on the USAR website (linked above).
-Show them the articles and let them know we care about saving courts profitably.
+- Maybe schedule a face-to-face appointment and ensure they know about the court programming materials available on the USAR website.
+Show them the article and let them know we care about saving courts profitably.
 We would love to hear their feedback on the materials and the concept.

-This is the basis of everything in our sport, indeed our history and our legacy: individuals who have gone above and beyond with the desire to help see to it that our sport is gifted to the next generation and to the next beyond that.
+This is the basis of everything in our sport, indeed our history and our legacy: individuals who have gone above and beyond with the desire to help see to it that our sport is gifted to the next generation, and the next beyond that.

 Photographer Ken Fife has generously offered to send two high-quality racquetball posters, at his own expense, to 50 lucky clubs/facilities across the country (first come/first served).
 The posters are 20” x 30”, one each of the two pictured below.
-There are still a few opportunities available, and the deadline to request the posters has been extended to 4/26/21.
-State Association Presidents, for interested clubs, please forward to Cheryl Kirk (firstname.lastname@example.org) the club name, address, and phone number along with a contact name at the club and their email address.
+The deadline to request the posters is 4/15/21.
+State Association Presidents, for interested clubs, please forward to Cheryl Kirk (email@example.com) the club name, address, and phone number along with a contact name at the club and their email address.
 Thanks to Ken for pitching in to create racquetball excitement!

 Don’t be a stranger!
 We are looking for Club Insider article content in the coming months, and your programming success stories could make all the difference!
 Please write to any one of us (below) -- we would love to hear from you.